-The qualification is a level 5 vocational qualification for the housing sector regulated by Ofqual and Qualifications Wales.
+The qualification is a level 5 vocational qualification for the housing sector regulated by Ofqual and Qualifications Wales and accredited by CCEA Regulation.

 The objective of this qualification is to provide learners with the knowledge and understanding of housing practice required to deliver effective housing services at a strategic management and executive level.